Joe Mather: Lancaster Barnstormers

 He subsequently signed with the Lancaster Barnstormers in the Atlantic League of Professional Baseball.

 Cincinnati Reds

 On May 6, 2013, the Cincinnati Reds signed Mather to a minor league contract and assigned him to the Double A Pensacola Blue Wahoos.

 Bridgeport Bluefish

 Mather signed with the Bridgeport Bluefish for the 2014 season.

 Coaching career

 Mather joined the Arizona Diamondbacks organization in 2015, and served as a coach for the Missoula Osprey in 2015 and 2016.
 He served as the bench coach for the Jackson Generals in 2017.
 He served as the manager of the Visalia Rawhide in 2018.
 He spent the 2019 season as the Diamondbacks minor league field and hitting coordinator.

 Mather was hired by the Cincinnati Reds to serve as their assistant hitting coach on December 17, 2019.

 On October 28, 2021, the Arizona Diamondbacks hired Mather as their hitting coach for the 2022 season.

 Personal life

 Mather resides in Phoenix, Arizona, and enjoys playing golf in his free time.

-Joe has one daughter, Maddy Mather, now four years old.
-He is also expecting a second child due in 2022.